Skip to Content

 35 Mile Route (35 mi, 2200 ft) 35 Mile 35 Miles

 The course opens at 7:00 AM.
-Rest Stops assume riders average between 12 and 15 mph.
-Use the following start times to support your enjoyment and successful completion of the ride.
+Route timing assumes riders average between 12 and 15 mph.

 • 80 & 64 Mile Riders: Start Between 7:00 and 8:00 AM